A/N: This is a translation of my (old) original work, and I truly hope I spelled everything right.

 "I've been through worse," the smuggler's voice sounded annoyed.
 "Though none come to mind at the moment."
 The signal was exceptionally weak with a lot of extra buzz and background noise.
 Luke guessed they were crossing some sort of electromagnetic energy field.

 "Falcon is in bad shape," Han Solo told, and Luke could hear his first mate to growl in agreement.
 "The hyperdrive coughs, and I don't like the sound of it.
 We need to stop and fix it."

 Luke sighed.
 At least they could avoid returning to base.
 He doubted Han either would be missing it.

 "Alright," he said.
 "I come along with you guys.
 Just tell me where you're heading at."

 Luke glanced once more the stars around him.
 He felt a smile on his lips after he heard the engine of Falcon to whine, followed by Han's bad-mouthed curse and Chewie's howling.

 "Here are the coordinates," Han told after a moment, and X-wing's computer flashed it lights.

 "Tsen'bar?"
 Luke confirmed his browns furrowed.
 A fast scan over the ship's databank didn't convince him.
 "Han, are you really certain…?"

 Han grunted.
 His typical confidence was making its return.
 "Listen kiddo," Luke winced as the speakers rattled even worse than before.
 "You should have more on trust on me."
 Luke could almost see the over-confident smile on man's face.
 "Tsen'bar is a place that couldn't interest the Empire less.
 They won't risk out their precious property on that place.
 It's a perfect place for us."

 Luke just sighed "Alright."
-He set up the new coordinates on his plane.
+He set up the new coordinates on his ship's computer.
 "Show me the way."
 At least they had made it in one piece.
 Things could be worse.